 In Hungary, Poland and Turkey, politicians and their cronies are increasingly hijacking state institutions to shore up their power.

-Some scores have improved significantly in recent years – most notably Greece, but also Austria, Czech Republic, Slovakia and the UK – but again the picture’s complex and it remains to be seen how much this is due to genuine reform.
+Some scores have improved significantly in recent years – most notably Malta and Greece, but also Austria, Czech Republic, Slovakia and the UK – but again the picture’s complex and it remains to be seen how much this is due to genuine reform.

 Corruption remains a huge challenge across the region, often going hand-in-hand with repression.
 In low-scorers Hungary, Poland and Turkey (which has plummeted in recent years along with Spain) politicians and their cronies are increasingly hijacking state institutions to shore up their power – a worrying trend also affecting the Balkans.
 Further down the index the picture is even grimmer: in Azerbaijan, Kazakhstan, Russia and Uzbekistan and others, governments are restricting, if not totally stifling, civil society and free media – both proven to prevent corruption.

 Ukraine is also near the bottom of the list – an indication of the challenges faced by a government which is dragging its heels in carrying out much needed reforms.

 A relentless stream of banking scandals continued in 2015…more irrefutable proof that the financial sector – banking in particular – is in dire need of reform.